marcinWojtczak/marcinWojtczak/README.md

 ### Hi there 👋, my name is Marcin
-I'm personal tariner and begginer developer.
-I have decide to change my career path.
-For last 2 years I have been focusing on developing my skills as a developer.
+I'm a personal tariner and a beginning developer.
+I have decided to change my career path that is why for last 2 years I have been focusing on improving my skills as a developer.

 - 🔭 I work as a personal trainer,